SignalHub-Ecosystem/radiowitness-web/assets/README.md

 ```

 ## Updates
 This software distribution can be updated like any other Dat Archive by running the commands `dat sync` or `dat pull`.
 However, it is recommended that you use the `bin/radiowitness` bash script to check for updates.
-In addition to updating the Dat Archive the bash script will alert you to relevant release notes as long as someone wrote them ;).
+In addition to updating, the bash script will alert you to relevant release notes as long as someone wrote them ;).
 ```
 $ ./bin/radiowitness update
 ```